benrodenhaeuser/benrodenhaeuser.github.io/content/_drafts/pen.md

 ---
 title: Pen
-type: major
+docstyle: report
-description: Designing a vector design tool that live-syncs a drawing canvas with an SVG markup editor from scratch.
+description: A vector design tool that live-syncs a drawing canvas with an SVG markup editor.
 abstract: Pen is a vector design tool that live-syncs a drawing canvas with an SVG markup editor.
-I built it from scratch in JavaScript, developing a custom application framework based on finite state machines and the „hexagonal architecture“ pattern, with a simple Sinatra/MongoDB backend for storage.
+I built it from scratch in JavaScript, developing a custom application framework based on finite state machines, hexagonal architecture and a number of other well-known design patterns, with a simple Sinatra/MongoDB backend for storage.
 header-image: /assets/images/pen/warnock.png
 image-caption: John Warnock drawing a cubic Bezier curve.
 external-links: